sde-coursepack/sde-coursepack.github.io/modules/testing/_posts/2022-03-13-Test-Driven-Development.md

 ## Calculated expected return values

 We now want to break out a calculator, maybe some pencil and paper, and work out what these functions should return.
-We want to be **very careful** during this step, as if we calculate the values incorrectly, it will cause our tests to produce incorrect output, and potentially lead us to breaking working code, or missing a defect because our test is unsound.
+We want to be **very careful** during this step, as if we calculate the values incorrectly, it will cause our tests to produce incorrect output and potentially lead us to breaking working code or missing a defect because our test is unsound.

 | Test# | courseCount | overdue | exempt | expected return |
 |-------|-------------|---------|--------|-----------------|